openmrs/openmrs-module-openconceptlab/README.md

 [http://localhost:8080/openmrs](http://localhost:8080/openmrs)

-The server can be stopped from the terminal where it is running with Ctrl + C.
+The server can be stopped from the terminal, in which it is running with the Ctrl and C (Ctrl + C) keys combination.

 Every time you make changes in code in the api directory, you need to build and install the module and restart the server.